TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 (() => console.log('foo'))();
 ```

-A more helpful use of IIFEs is the pattern of wrapping a "private" code inside an IIFE: the module pattern.
+A more helpful use of IIFEs is the pattern of wrapping "private" code inside an IIFE: the module pattern.
 This is often done with factory functions:

 ```javascript
 const calculator = (function () {